-She went on to explain that they were hoping to locate old residents of Katamon or their descendants to participate in the project.
+She explained that they were hoping to locate old residents of Katamon or their descendants to participate in the project.

 Being such descendant and one who was passionate about family history, I jumped at this and replied: